 Fitzgerald Marine Reserve

-Near Moss Beach, about 30 miles south of San Francisco.
+Near Moss Beach, about 30 miles south of San Francisco (but due to the mountains and terrain it takes a while to get there.)
 It is a reserve with a rocky coastline with numerous tide pools to explore, as well as a marine life exhibit.
-The marine life is very diverse at Fitzgerald Marine Reserve.
+The marine life is very diverse at Fitzgerald Marine Reserve, and depending on the time of year you go, you will find a number of different things, from crabs to sponges and lots of other stuff too.

 Point Reyes National Seashore

-Marin County is about 30 miles northwest of San Francisco, and a great area for dining and hiking too.
-The park has over 50 miles of coastline with numerous tide pools to explore, as well as sandy beaches and rugged cliffs.
-It is even known for its whale watching.
+Known for its great surfing, Point Reyes is in Marin County, about 30 miles northwest of San Francisco, and a great area for dining and hiking too.
+The park has over 50 miles of coastline with numerous tide pools to explore, and you will see plenty of sandy beach too if you want to relax a bit.
+The best tide pools are going to be found around the Coast Camp area, in the 2,000-foot stretch from Sculptured Beach to Santa Maria beach.
+This area is even known for its whale watching.

 Salt Point State Park

-Located in Sonoma County, which is about 60 miles north of San Francisco and a gorgeous area, Expect a rocky coastline with numerous tide pools.
+Located in Sonoma County, which is about 60 miles north of San Francisco and a gorgeous area, expect a rocky rugged and coastline with numerous tide pools scattered around the area.
 There is great hiking in the area too, so bring your hiking boots.

 Oregon Tide Pools